An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: GTEx Data Analysis

-To better visualize eQTL discoveries and assessments of tissue specificity derived from the MT-eQTL model, it is useful to consider the simple case of two tissues.
-Figure \ref{fig:right} shows scatter plots of z-statistics for lung and thyroid, while Figure \ref{fig:sq} shows scatter plots of z-statistics for adipose and muscle.
-The left panel shows the density of the observed z-statistic vectors, while the companion plot shows the results of inference based on the fitted two-dimensional MT-eQTL model.
-In the companion plot, z-statistic vectors deemed not to be significant are omitted, leading to the white space at the center of the plot.
-The remaining points (corresponding to eQTLs) are colored according to their assessed tissue specificity: green represents the configuration $(1,0)$ in which there is an eQTL in tissue 1 but not tissue 2; red represents the configuration $(0,1)$ in which there is an eQTL in tissue 2 but not tissue 1; and blue represents the configuration $(1,1)$ in which there is an eQTL in both tissues.
+{A unique advantage of MT-eQTL over Meta-Tissue is the ease of eQTL tissue specificity assessment.} To facilitate the visualization of eQTL discoveries, let us focus on a two-tissue MT-eQTL model.
+As an example, Figure \ref{fig:right} shows scatter plots of z-statistics for lung and thyroid.
+The upper panel shows the density plot of the raw z-statistics (MT-eQTL input); the lower panel only shows the discoveries with eQTL in at least one of the tissues (MT-eQTL output).
+The z-statistic vectors deemed insignificant are omitted, leading to the white space at the center of the plot.
+The remaining points are colored according to their assessed tissue specificity based on the MAP approach: dark gray represents the configuration $(1,0)$ in which there is an eQTL in tissue 1 but not tissue 2; black represents the configuration $(0,1)$ in which there is an eQTL in tissue 2 but not tissue 1; and light gray represents the configuration $(1,1)$ in which there is an eQTL in both tissues.
 The overall shape of each plot is a tilted ellipse, with extreme values along the main diagonal and, to a lesser extent, along the coordinate axes.
-As expected, significant points close to one of the coordinate axes show evidence for an eQTL in a single tissue (tissue specific eQTL), while those along the positive diagonal show evidence for eQTLs in both tissues (common eQTL).
-In all other pairs of tissues (not shown), we observe similar results.
-In Figure \ref{fig:sq}, we also observe some discoveries along the anti-diagonal.
-For anti-diagonal pairs there is significant correlation between genotype and expression in each tissue, but the correlation is positive in one tissue, and negative in the other.
-The model reasonably identifies these points as common eQTLs.
-Similar phenomena are observed in \cite{fu2012unraveling}.
-Better biological understanding of anti-diagonal points is the subject of ongoing research.
+As expected, significant points close to one of the coordinate axes show evidence for an eQTL in a single tissue (tissue specific eQTL), while those along the positive diagonal show evidence for eQTL in both tissues (common eQTL).
+We remark that this analysis easily extends to an arbitrary number of tissues.